henrybear327/Data-structure/Project 1/readme.md

 ### Intro and first thought

 This is a typical maze problem which can be solved by using simple DFS algorithm.
-Without using the stack, there is actually a way to dfs both rats in the maze and record both the paths and the timestamps.
+Without using the stack, there is actually a way to DFS both rats in the maze and record both the paths and the timestamps.
 After that, we can simply run a for loop over both the recorded path and timestamps, and check whether the rats have met or not.

-By using stack, the idea is just like dfs, but without using recursion.
+By using stack, the idea is just like DFS, but without using recursion.
 Just push every step into the stack, and pop out the top element whenever we return.

 ### Adversity and bugs